Anderboi/Anderboi/README.md

-- 👋 Hi, I’m Andrei Upalauneu
+- 👋 Hi, I’m Andrei Upalauneu.
-- 🌱 I’m currently learning React and a TypeScript
+- 🌱 I’m currently learning FrontEnd development.
-- 📫 How to reach me: email - upolovnew@gmail.com
+- 📫 How to reach me: email - upolovnew@gmail.com.

 For a long time I was an architect, but I always wanted to code.
 Now I decided to change my profession and become a front-end developer.